syncfusion-content/javascript-docs/js/Grid/Exporting.md

 ## DetailTemplate Exporting

-To export the grid with columnTemplate we have to set IncludeDetailRow as true in the parameter of the export method.
-You can handle server side event while exporting grid to various files such as Excel, PDF and Word.
+To export the grid with detail template we have to set `IncludeDetailRow` as true in the parameter of the export method.
+You can handle template elements using server side event while exporting grid to various files such as Excel, PDF and Word.

-The server side events available in Exporting and its argument types are listed in the following table.
+The server side events available in detail template exporting and its argument types are listed in the following table.

 <table>
 <tr>